VAT in Czech Republic Explained: Rates, Thresholds, and Compliance

 E-Commerce Rules

 The 2021 E-commerce reformatory package is one of the most well-known VAT packages that redefined the EU VAT landscape and influenced global changes.
-The primary purpose of the reforms was to ease the requirements for VAT compliance, primarily for businesses involved in cross-border transactions.
+The primary purpose of the reforms was to ease VAT compliance requirements, particularly for businesses involved in cross-border transactions.
 On the other hand, with this package, EU governing bodies wanted to ensure that EU consumers do not face unknown and unnecessary financial burdens.

 The E-commerce package introduced a EUR 150 threshold for goods in consignments imported from non-EU countries, known as cross-border sales of low-value goods.